Who controls your mind and the thoughts that occupy it?

 They sure do.

-Most people are not aware of all the thoughts that pass through their mind, since most thinking is done in an automatic manner.
+Most people are not aware of all the thoughts that pass through their minds since most thinking is done in an automatic manner.

-The mind sometimes acts like a small child, who accepts, and takes for granted, whatever it sees or hears, without judgment and without considering the consequences.
-If you let your mind behave in this manner, you lose your freedom.
+The mind sometimes acts like a small child who accepts and takes for granted whatever it sees or hears without judgment and without considering the consequences.
+If you let your mind behave this way, you lose your freedom.

-We are constantly flooded with thoughts, ideas and information coming through the five senses, other people, the newspapers TV and the social media.
-These thoughts, ideas and information penetrate the mind and affect our actions and state of mind, whether we are aware of this process or not.
+We are constantly flooded with thoughts, ideas, and information from the five senses, other people, the newspapers, TV, and social media.
+These thoughts, ideas, and information penetrate the mind and affect our actions and state of mind, whether we are aware of this process or not.

 This flow of thoughts affects our behavior and reactions.
-It influences the way we think, our preferences, likes and dislikes.
-Usually, we accept these thoughts automatically, letting them shape our life.
+It influences how we think, our preferences, likes, and dislikes.
+Usually, we accept these thoughts automatically, letting them shape our lives.
 This actually means that we lose our mental freedom.